staciax/riot-auth/README.md

 ## riot-auth
-riot-auth is a simple authentication with cookies. this project forked from [python-riot-auth](https://github.com/floxay/python-riot-auth) by [floxay](https://github.com/floxay)
+A simple Python library for riot account authorization with cookies. this project forked from [python-riot-auth](https://github.com/floxay/python-riot-auth) by [floxay](https://github.com/floxay)

 ## Installation